armadaproject/armada/docs/developer.md

 All of these components can be started and initialised with `make tests-e2e-setup`.
 Once setup, end-to-end tests can then be run with `make tests-e2e-no-setup`.
 Alternatively, setup and end-to-end tests can be performed with a single command `make tests-e2e`.

-Create queue and submit a job:
+Create a queue and submit a job:
 ```bash
 go run ./cmd/armadactl/main.go create queue test --priorityFactor 1
 go run ./cmd/armadactl/main.go submit ./example/jobs.yaml